Keep Up With McLean!

-The stigma of mental health isn’t anything new to the black community—Dr. Martin Luther King Jr. reportedly had severe depression during periods of his life and refused psychiatric treatment, even when urged to seek care by his staff.
-Unfortunately, that scenario continues to be a common one today, with African Americans not seeking mental health care because of stigma.
+The stigma of mental health isn’t new to the Black community.
+Dr. Martin Luther King Jr. reportedly had severe depression during periods of his life and refused psychiatric treatment, even when urged to seek care by his staff.
+Unfortunately, that scenario continues to be common today, with African Americans not seeking mental health care because of stigma.

-Despite the lack of acknowledgement about mental illness in communities of color, we know that African Americans develop mental health conditions at a rate equal to anyone else but are far less likely to seek care.
+Despite these challenges, however, Black people are far less likely to seek care.
 Statistics tell us that about 25% of African Americans seek mental health care, compared to 40% of whites.
-There are a number of factors that lead to this, including African Americans feeling marginalized, the lack of cultural sensitivity by health care professionals, and the reliance on family, community, and spiritual support instead of medical or psychiatric treatment—even when it is critically necessary.
+Unequal access to health care is one major contributor to this disparity.
+Crawford added that other factors include “the lack of cultural sensitivity by health care professionals, African Americans feeling marginalized, and the reliance on family, community, and spiritual support instead of medical or psychiatric treatment—even when it is critically necessary.”

 We can all work to:

-McLean Hospital is recognizing and addressing the barriers that prevent African Americans from accepting mental illness as something that is treatable and nothing to be ashamed of.
-Through a collaboration with the Boston chapter of the NAACP, McLean’s Deconstructing Stigma campaign is working to showcase mental health in communities of color.
+McLean Hospital recognizes the barriers that prevent African Americans from accepting mental illness as something treatable and nothing to be ashamed of.
+Through a collaboration with the Boston chapter of the NAACP, McLean’s Deconstructing Stigma campaign is addressing this issue.

-Local volunteers are bravely telling their mental health stories:
+Volunteers are bravely telling their personal stories to showcase mental health in communities of color:

 “Stigma is an evil roadblock that makes people feel ashamed of the struggle they are going through every day and makes them afraid to seek help.” – Ivy

 “Mental illness does not discriminate.
 No matter what age, color, or religion, anyone can live with mental illness.” – Richard